 Another advantage to having PFF Greenline at your fingertips is the ability to take advantage of early-week market inefficiency, of which there is a good amount in the NFL and at the NCAA level.
 To illustrate this, note that last season PFF Greenline recommendations were 69-55-4 (55.6%) against the spread against Tuesday numbers (when our numbers were released), but only 62-63-3 (49.6%) against closing numbers.
 Even our NFL Picks column, using Friday numbers, beat the closing line in 37 of 58 line moves in 2018 and 49 of 76 such moves in 2017.
 As we did in 2018, each game will have a graph of the line movement versus the PFF number, so you can see the evolution of the market (and our projections) as the week progresses.

 In addition to offering numbers for the NCAA season, we have discontinued labeling games as PFF picks, as doing so led to some confusion over our risk tolerance versus that of our subscribers.
 Instead, we will give our model’s number (rounded to one decimal point for spread and total, and regressed to the market number), along with the probability of each outcome (e.g. the probability a home team covers, the away team wins or the total goes under).
 While the break-even percentage for a standard -110 bet is 52.4%, some sides will have different prices at different books, and with these probabilities, you will be able to adapt and set a tolerance under which you will not bet.

-Each game that appears in PFF Greenline will be tracked with number and price at both open and close judged against the game’s outcome, with the reported accuracy versus the Tuesday number with an edge of 1% or more.
+Each game that appears in PFF Greenline will be tracked with number and price at both open (Tuesday at noon) and close judged against the game’s outcome.

 The hope is to provide the user with more of the raw information and let you be the ultimate decision-maker, after all, you were smart enough to head to PFF.com in the first place.